PSY-40026 - Research Methods

 None

 This module is designed to develop your understanding of research methodology.
-A range of research methods will be introduced and explored through a mix of teaching input, discussion and hands on activities.
-This will assist you in constructing an appropriate research design for your MSc research dissertation.
-Prior to submitting the research proposal, you will have the opportunity to present your research plan to peers and research supervisors, and will respond to questions and reflect on feedback to take this forward into the next phase of your research.
+A range of research methods will be introduced and explored through a combination of teaching input, discussions and experiential learning.
+This will assist you in constructing an appropriate research design for your MSc research dissertation in which you will justify the relevance of your chosen research area to person-centred theory and practice.
+You will have the opportunity to present your research plan to peers and research supervisors, to respond to questions, and reflect on feedback to take this forward into the next phase of your research.

 Aims

-The aim of this module is to provide an introduction to a range of research methods/methodologies and to assist students in constructing an appropriate research design for their MSc research dissertation.
+The aim of this module is to provide an introduction to a range of research methods/methodologies and to assist students in constructing an appropriate research design for their MSc research dissertation, relevant to person-centred theory and practice.

 Talis Aspire Reading List